What is Belt and Pulley? – Their Diagram & Working

 Moveable Pulley

-The moveable type of pulley consists of a drum that moves while moving an object.
-There is no change in direction of the force but the object still feels much lighter than it is supposed to.
-A moveable pulley moves more freely.
+The movable type of pulley consists of a drum that moves while moving an object.
+There is no change in the direction of the force, but the object still feels much lighter than it is supposed to.
+A movable pulley moves more freely.
 It’s often seen in an elevator.

 Types of Belts